 IIS stands for Internet Information Services, formerly known as Internet Information Server is a Windows Service that allows you to host(or store), manage, and test websites or web application on Windows Systems.
 You can host any sites like PHP websites, static websites, asp.net websites, java websites in IIS.
 So, IIS does all the processing and managing of your websites.
 You can host multiple applications in IIS.

 In Linux, you have heard about Apache Server, the same function that Apache Server does in Linux is done by IIS in windows System.

-For debugging web application hosted on IIS, you much enable IIS at first.
+For debugging web applications hosted on IIS, you much enable IIS at first.

-Enabling IIS Step By Step (You can skip this if you have done already)
+Enabling IIS Step By Step (You can skip this if you have done it already)

 4.)
 Next, go to browser and type: http://localhost and you must get this type of screen.
 This is the default page for IIS, indicating that IIS is successfully activated.

-Here, I am creating one sample asp.net core project and named it as "DebugIISHostedWebApplication" as shown below.
+Here, I am creating one sample asp.net core project and named it "DebugIISHostedWebApplication" as shown below.

 Fig: Sample asp.net core project

-If you have successfully enabled IIS service then you can move forward, otherwise, go here.
+If you have successfully enabled the IIS service then you can move forward, otherwise, go here.

-Click on the start button and type "IIS" in the search box and you will see Internet Information Services(IIS) Manager at at the top of the list.
+Click on the start button and type "IIS" in the search box and you will see the Internet Information Services(IIS) Manager at the top of the list.
 Then click on it.

 fig. Open IIS